Mobiprox: Supporting Dynamic Approximate Computing on Mobiles: Preliminaries

 \subsection{Approximation techniques}

 [1]{\textit{\texttt{#1}}}

-We implement the following techniques, originally present in ApproxTuner, in Mobiprox.
-These techniques were selected as they do not require specialized hardware and can be applied at a level of a single NN operation.
+We identified the following generally-applicable approximation techniques that can be employed at a level of a single NN operation and are supported by commodity mobile hardware, and we implemented them in Mobiprox:

-\textbf{Convolution perforation}~\cite{figurnov2016perforatedcnns} is an approximation approach where during the convolution calculation certain input matrix coordinates are skipped, as shown in Figure~\ref{fig:convperf}.
-Due to the nature of convolutions, this does not necessarily mean that the inputs at skipped coordinates are never used -- indeed, the inputs figure in neighboring convolutions.
+\textbf{Convolution perforation}~\cite{figurnov2016perforatedcnns} is an approximation that skips certain input matrix coordinates when calculating convolution, as shown in Figure~\ref{fig:convperf}.
+Due to the nature of convolutions, this does not necessarily mean that the inputs at skipped coordinates are never used -- indeed, the inputs are used in neighboring convolutions.
 This, in turn, makes it feasible to interpolate convolution results at skipped coordinates by computing the average of computed neighboring cells.
 We support two types of convolution perforation -- \textbf{row perforation} and \textbf{column perforation}.
 The parameter \ttit{offset} defines the index of the first omitted row or column, while parameter \ttit{stride} defines the interval between the skipped rows/columns.
 In Figure~\ref{fig:convperf}, parameters \ttit{stride}=2 and \ttit{offset}=1 were used.

 {n_\mathrm{elm}} {n_\mathrm{elm-samp}}